google/etils/etils/etree/README.md

         },
 [...]
 ```

-This works with np, jax, tf arrays.
+This works with np, torch, jax, tf arrays.